learn-co-curriculum/linkedin-for-research-and-networking/README.md

 - Make a post in at least five of the groups you joined, and start or participate in a conversation!

 **TIP:** Not sure which groups to join?
 Look up several people who are already in your desired role/s.
 What trends do you see?
 If several of them all belong to a particular group/s, join them.

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/linkedin-for-research-and-networking'>LinkedIn for Research and Networking</a> on Learn.co and start learning to code for free.</p>